mleager/tutorials_workflow_demo/README.md

       - Execute on push or pull requests to main branch, and run manually

+            (even updating this README.md will execute the workflow)

       - Set runner as ubuntu-latest

       - Define the steps of the job: